gdq12/DataScienceCoursera/ExploratoryDataAnalysis/Project1/README.md

-These are extact instructions from the instructor of the course when it was taken October 2019. [here is the original repository of submission](https://github.com/gdq12/ExData_Plotting1)
+These are extact instructions from the instructor of the course when it was taken November 2019. [here is the original repository of submission](https://github.com/gdq12/ExData_Plotting1)

 Instructions
 ------------